Our step-by-step guide to renting a property

 Deposits & Rent

-As per recent legislation, where relevant, your deposit will be held by a third party as part of the TDPS (Tenancy Deposit Protection Scheme).
+As per recent legislation, where relevant, your deposit will be held by a third party as part of a Deposit Protection Service.
 In the event that there is an unresolved issue over the allocation of a deposit, it can be referred to the scheme for an independent third party adjudication, which will provide a resolution fair to the Landlord and Tenant.

 An advanced rental payment is required prior to the commencement of the Tenancy.

 You will also receive a statement of account showing the initial monies due to Parkheath.
-This statement will normally include the first rental payment, deposit and reference fees for which you are responsible.
+This statement will normally include the first rental payment and deposit for which you are responsible.

 We always recommend that Tenants arrange insurance to provide cover for their own contents and personal belongings, as the Landlord’s insurance will not cover any of the Tenants’ contents or personal belongings.

-On the day the Tenancy commences, you will generally be checked into the property by an independent inventory clerk and have the keys to your new home handed over to you.
+On the day the Tenancy commences, you will either be asked to collect keys for your new home from one of our offices or be checked into the property by an independent inventory clerk and have the keys to your new home handed over to you.

 This guide is intended to help readers navigate their way through the renting process under the estate agency systems in England and Wales.
 Readers take any advice at their own risk.
 Parkheath accept no responsibility for any action taken, or loss occurring, as a result of any advice and/or information in this guide.
 If you require further information or advice, contact your local office to talk to one of our experienced members of staff.